Phi Sigma Kappa: Chapters

+Interest groups form provisional chapters, which in turn become chapters by earning a Phi Sigma Kappa charter from the international headquarters.
+A charter is a document that conveys from a governing body permission for a local group to operate as a chapter.
+A PSK charter also signifies the date and location of the new chapter and lists its founding members.
+In the event of a re-colonization, a new group may still refer to the original charter date when citing the age of their chapter, even in a re-colonization.

-Chapters are individually designated by a Chapter Name.
+Chapters are individually designated by a chapter name.
 The original 24 chapters are called, in order, Alpha, Beta, Gamma, etc., thru to Omega.
 Following this, the "Deuteron" series began with Alpha Deuteron, then Beta Deuteron, Gamma Deuteron, and continuing through to Omega Deuteron.
 As of 2010, eight naming series have been established.
 Several other fraternities and sororities use a similar naming system.
 The Greek-based designations used by Phi Sigma Kappa include: